UMAprotocol/docs/docs/build-walkthrough/build-process.md

 For examples of incentives programs that could be built, refer [here](https://www.notion.so/Designing-an-Incentives-Program-3b33c05f5c5249f78063c029b9b29275).

+## Fulfill Developer Mining Criteria

 ## Repeat Kovan Steps for Mainnet Contract

-## Fulfill Developer Mining Criteria
+After you have deployed your contract to Kovan, have done liquidation bot testing against that contract and optionally have verified that you meet developer mining criteria, you will be ready

 ## Post-Deployment